Build a Natural Home

-‘Build a Natural Home’ is an initiative by Thannal to build a mud home as per present day needs.
-We believe shelter for any human can be made in an affordable budget through Natural Buildings, without causing much damage to the nature.
+‘Build a Natural Home’ is an initiative by Thannal to build a mud home per present-day needs.
+We believe shelter for any human can be made on an affordable budget through Natural Buildings without causing much damage to nature.

 Using Indigenous techniques of construction will reduce the dependency on manufactured materials as it requires preferably local materials.
-Such project initiates revival of good mud homes in a region currently just dominated by cement houses or mud buildings adulterated with cement.
-It will also make building a good mud home a reality for common people.
-For your dream to build one for yourself, we could help in the following ways.
+Such a project initiates the revival of good mud homes in a region currently dominated by cement houses or mud buildings adulterated with cement.
+It will also make building a good mud home a reality for ordinary people.
+For your dream to create one for yourself, we could help in the following ways.

 Attend any of our Natural Building Workshop so that you will